da4all/da4all.github.io/_showcase/education-for-the-convicted-website.md

 group: Group Data Advocacy Projects
 group_rank: 4

-title: "Education for the Convicted (website)"
+title: "Education for the Convicted"

 teaser: >
   For their final project, this student group chose to lobby the University of Colorado Boulder to join an existing prison education program.
 They created a website to spread their message.